Gaming Addiction: Symptoms and Responses

 What Causes Excessive Gaming?

 Games don’t make players overuse them; they are open to abuse, much like sex, food, shopping, work, drugs or exercise.
-While some research suggests there are certain traits that make people prone to ‘addictive’ behaviour, there is little use in trying to decide if we, or someone we care about, ‘suffers’ from addiction.
+While some research suggests certain traits make people prone to ‘addictive’ behaviour, there is little use in trying to decide if we, or someone we care about, ‘suffers’ from addiction.
 It is more useful to think in terms of the player’s reasons for engaging excessively and address these individually.

 My research, my own experiences and my work have shown me that excessive gaming is gaming that is not solely for enjoyment.
-While many functioning gamers will play games with a genuine delight, those that struggle to control their gaming are likely to have other reasons to keep going.
+While many functioning gamers will play games with genuine delight, those that struggle to control their gaming are likely to have other reasons to keep going.
 Some of these reasons are:

 The need to keep up.
 This is a purely online phenomenon whereby players feel that any time spent away from the game will cause them to fall behind their gaming peers.
 Effectively, they’re keeping up with the Joneses.

 The need to escape.
 Some players have lives they would rather avoid.
 Arguments in the house, health issues and low confidence can all lead to this.

 The need to feel useful.
 The current economic climate has left many young people feeling that they are unable to make a difference.
 The prospect of heroics in a virtual world becomes an alluring second best.